kali-mx/BlogContent/Dawn2_BOF.md

     print('\\x{:02x}'.format(x), end = '')
 ```

-so this step will be to send our As plus offset + Bs + badchars + nullbyte:
+so this step will be send our As plus offset + Bs + badchars + nullbyte:

 ```python